+Onions originate in western Asia and are available all year round.
+They are nutrient-dense, with the bulb containing 8.5 percent sugar, 9.2 percent dry matter, and they are rich in vitamins and minerals; in every 100 g of onion, there are 5 mg of Vitamin A, 9.3 mg of Vitamin C, 40 mg of calcium, 50 mg of phosphorus, 8 mg of iron, and 18 amino acids.
 Onions are best eaten uncooked when they are soft and juicy.
-Onions originate in western Asia and are available all year round.
-Onions are nutrient-dense, with the bulb containing 8.5 percent sugar, 9.2 percent dry matter, and it’s rich in vitamins and minerals; in every 100 g of onion, there is 5 mg of Vitamin A, 9.3 mg of Vitamin C, 40 mg of calcium, 50 mg of phosphorus, 8 mg of iron, and 18 amino acids.

 1. Lowering blood sugar

 Onions contain an organic component similar to Tolbutamide, a component of drugs that treat diabetes.
 They can cause Cortexin to be generated in the body, which is a diuretic and supports the absorption of glucose by the cells.

 The intake of 25-50 g of onions with each main meal will help diabetic patients lower their level of blood sugar and obtain a better diuretic effect.
 People who are taking medicine and intending to consume onions to achieve the same effect should monitor the change of blood sugar and consult their doctor to get the dose corrected.